Venturous Capital Grants

 How to Submit Your LOI

-Please send us your LOI cover sheet and narrative via email to: info@VenturousTheaterFund.org.
 We acknowledge receipt of all LOIs.
 If you do not hear from us within 2-3 business days following the LOI deadline date, please contact us to make sure your LOI has arrived.
-We usually notify theaters within 2-3 weeks of the deadline whether their LOIs will be considered for full application.
+Otherwise, your LOI will not be considered.

 Step 2: Applications (by invitation only)